writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 Sponsorship Packages
 ====================

-We have separated our sponsorships into two streams, each one helping you achieve one of the following specific goals:
+We have separated our sponsorships into two primary audiences, each one helping you achieve one of the following specific goals:

 * Hiring
 * Product promotion

+Our largest sponsorship packages offer different benefits based on this.
+We can also customize sponsorships are required, so let us know what you need!

 Second Draft
 ------------